G3Ram/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach` and `.map` are both declarative ways of iterating through an iterable.
+Their main difference lies in how they're typically used. `.forEach` is typically used in an impure way, to produce a side effect, like logging each item to the console, or mutating some data structure.
+This differs from `.map` which is used to transform the value(s) inside a given functor. `.map` is a pure function because it always produces a copy of the container its operating on, and then performs the transformation (without effecting the original container or any of its values).

 2. What is the difference between a function and a method?

 3. What is closure?